rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeKeyListener"></a>
 ## *removeKeyListener*

 Removes a key listener for an application.

 ### Events

- No Events.
+No Events

 ### Parameters